Using SFTP from SSH daemon is, in my opinion, not really well-documented and thrown errors are not always very explicit.

 As clients will put their files into

-folder/, the user they will be using must have permissions on it :
+folder/, the system user they will be using must have permissions on it :

-This is important, each one of the path elements guiding to the chroot destination folder MUST HAVE
+This is important, each one of the path elements leading to the chroot destination folder MUST HAVE

 You can enforce this statement with the following (commented lines should be already OK, but who knows ?) :